Navbar

 Variant

-There are three types of variants: navbar, floating, and inset, each with distinct behaviors.
+There are three types of variants: navbar, float, and inset, each with distinct behaviors.

 The default variant of the navbar is navbar.
-You can change it to floating or inset by setting the variant prop.
+You can change it to float or inset by setting the variant prop.

-The floating variant will have a border inside the navbar itself, the wrapper will have a padding to the content.
+The float variant will have a border inside the navbar itself, the wrapper will have a padding to the content.

 Inset